diskoverdata/diskover-community/README.md

 ```
 For Windows, run CygWin terminal as administrator and then run diskover.

+**Defaults for crawl with no flags is to only index files 5+ MB and 30+ days modified time.
+Use -h to see cli options.**

 A successfull crawl should look like this:

 ```